Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Main results

 \subsection{Results for general initial data}

-The following result provides the dominant term of the modulated Fourier expansion of the numerical solution to \eqref{eq:scheme}.
-Here we recall that $\vartheta$ is defined by \eqref{eq:vartheta}. \begin{theorem}[Dominant terms of the numerical solution] Let $ p^{n}_j $ and $q^n_j$ be the numerical solution obtained using the explicit weighted leapfrog finite difference algorithm \eqref{eq:scheme}, under the stability condition \eqref{eq:stability}.
-Assume that the solutions $ a^\pm(t,\xi) $ of the nonlinear Schrödinger equation \eqref{eq:a+a-} have sufficiently many bounded partial derivatives.
-Then $ p^{n}_j $ and $q^n_j$ can be written as
+The following result provides the dominant term of the modulated Fourier expansion of the numerical solution of \eqref{eq:wlf} and \eqref{eq:wcn}.
+Here we recall that $\vartheta$ is defined by \eqref{eq:vartheta}. \begin{theorem}[Dominant terms of the numerical solution] Let $ p^{n}_j $ and $q^n_j$ be the numerical solution obtained by applying the weighted leapfrog algorithm \eqref{eq:wlf} under the stability condition \eqref{eq:stability} or by the weighted Crank–Nicolson method \eqref{eq:wcn} without requiring a stability condition. \bys Let $a^\pm(t,\xi)$ be the solutions of the nonlinear Schrödinger equations \eqref{eq:a+a-} under the same assumption as in Proposition \ref{prop}. \eys Then $ p^{n}_j $ and $q^n_j$ can be written as

 for $ t = n \tau $ and $ \xi = j h $, where $ a^\pm(t,\xi) $ satisfy \eqref{eq:a+a-}, and the remainder term is bounded by

 Here, $ C $ is independent of $ \eps, \tau, h $, but depends on the final time $ T $.